EsratMaria/EsratMaria/README.md

 <!-- Links to your social media accounts -->
 [2]: https://www.linkedin.com/in/esrat-maria-1598ab19a/

-- 🔭 I previously worked on **AI Powered Chat Engine using 🤗 Pre-trained Transformer Models to Generate Human-like Text**
+- 🔭 I previously worked on **AI Powered Chat Engine using 🤗 Pre-trained/ Finetuned Transformer Models to Generate Human-like Text**
 - 🌱 I’m currently learning everything about **Large Language Modeling (GPT-4/ ChatGPT), NLP & Reinforcement Learning**
 - 💬 Ask me about anything if my works featured in my repositories interest you
 - 📫 How to reach me: reach me via my **Email**